lucasfurno/docs_en/data-streaming/index.md

 ## 2. Selecting Data Sources {#selecting-data-sources}

 The first step is choosing the Data Source, which represents the application at Azion that generated the event logs.
-For doing so, you must select where your data will be collected from.
+By doing so, you must select where your data will be collected from.
 You have the following options:

 * **Edge Applications**: requests from your users to your Edge Applications at Azion.